flower-trees/salt-function-flow/README.md

     }
 }
 ```

-##### MultiplyNode: Multiplies the previous node's return value by 73 and returns it:
+- Gets the return value from the previous node, multiplies by 73, and returns it:
 ```java
 @NodeIdentity
 public class MultiplyNode extends FlowNode<Integer, Integer> {